 When the required edge transition appears on the PTPnI or PTCKn pin or Dat_Out signal the present value in the counter will be latched into the CCRA or CCRB registers and a PTMn interrupt generated.
 Irrespective of what events occur on the PTPnI or PTCKn pin or Dat_Out signal, the counter will continue to free run until the PTnON bit changes from high to low.
 When a CCRP compare match occurs the counter will reset back to zero; in this way the CCRP value can be used to control the maximum counter value.
 When a CCRP compare match occurs from Comparator P, a PTMn interrupt will also be generated.
 Counting the number of overflow interrupt signals from the CCRP can be a useful method in measuring long pulse widths.
 The PTnIO1 and PTnIO0 bits can select the active trigger edge on the PTPnI or PTCKn pin or Dat_Out signal to be a rising edge, falling edge or both edge types.
-If the PTnIO1 and PTnIO0 bits are both set high, then no capture operation will take place irrespective of what happens on the PTPnI or PTCKn pin or Dat_Out signal, however it must be noted that the counter will continue to run.
-The PTnCCLR, PTnOC and PTnPOL bits are not used in this Mode.
+If the PTnIO1 and PTnIO0 bits are both set high, then no capture operation will take place irrespective of what happens on the PTPnI or PTCCLR, PTnOC and PTnPOL bits are not used in this Mode.